What to Do When My Elderly Parents Need Help Most

 Family capacity assessment requires honest evaluation of available time, emotional bandwidth, and practical caregiving skills before determining when professional support becomes necessary for aging parents needing assistance.
 Research indicates that families often overestimate their ability to provide sustained care while underestimating the physical and emotional demands of caregiving responsibilities5.

+Critical factors include work schedules, geographic proximity, health status of potential caregivers, and existing family obligations that compete for time and attention.
+Evaluate whether family members possess specific skills for medication management, mobility assistance, or medical equipment operation that aging relatives require.
 This approach works when families document actual available hours per week, assess caregiver training needs, and identify gaps where professional expertise offers safer, more effective care solutions than well-intentioned but inexperienced family efforts.

 The Role of Standardized Assessment in Reducing Bias